kif-framework/KIF/README.md

 KIF, which stands for Keep It Functional, is an iOS integration test framework.
 It allows for easy automation of iOS apps by leveraging the accessibility attributes that the OS makes available for those with visual disabilities.

-KIF-next is a branch of KIF which builds and performs the tests using a standard `ocunit` testing target.
-Testing is conducted synchronously (running the run loop to force the passage of time) rather than by constructing an array of steps allowing for more complex logic and composition.
-This also allows KIF-next to take advantage of the Xcode 5 Test Navigator, command line build tools, and Bot test reports.
+KIF builds and performs the tests using a standard `ocunit` testing target.
+Testing is conducted synchronously in the main thread (running the run loop to force the passage of time) allowing for more complex logic and composition.
+This also allows KIF to take advantage of the Xcode 5 Test Navigator, command line build tools, and Bot test reports.
 [Find out more about Xcode 5 features.](https://developer.apple.com/technologies/tools/whats-new.html)

 **KIF uses undocumented Apple APIs.** This is true of most iOS testing frameworks, and is safe for testing purposes, but it's important that KIF does not make it into production code, as it will get your app submission denied by Apple.
 Follow the instructions below to ensure that KIF is configured correctly for your project.